Baccalaureate Scholarship 101

 If you’re a new Opportunity Scholar, you will receive instructions on how to access the Scholar Portal after you complete your new Scholar orientation.

 What do I need to do every year to keep receiving my scholarship?

 All Opportunity Scholars are required complete the Renewal and Graduation process every year.
 This means:

 - Submitting the Renewal or Graduation form in the Scholar Portal by April 3 if you attend a semester-based school or May 14 if you attend a quarter-based school

-- Completing your FAFSA or WASFA by June 1
+- Completing your FAFSA or WASFA and having it processed by June 1

 Baccalaureate Scholars are also required to submit and be approved for an Award Increase Request by their deadline.
 Each Scholar has a unique Award Increase Deadline which can be found in the Scholar Portal under “Scholarship Info”.
 You may submit the Award Increase Request before the deadline if you meet the requirements.
 Read more about the Award Increase Request requirements.

 You can receive WSOS funding for a total of 15 quarters or 10 semesters, but it can depend on a few different factors.